starhound/StarCipher/README.txt

 You should not utilize or expect this program to provide any security regarding sensitive data input into it as these ciphers can be easily cracked using brute force attempts.

-You may modify, alter, or share this application without restraint so long as you credit its creator by keeping this readme file available.
+You may modify, alter, or share this application without restraint but i would request you credit its creator by keeping this readme file available.

 http://starhound.com